medusa-project/medusa-client/README.md

 client.url_for_uuid("some medusa UUID")
 ```

+More likely you will want to use the higher-level classes to navigate the
-Here is an example where we walk across the whole entity graph, starting at its
+entity tree.
+Here is an example where we walk across a whole tree, starting at
-root (a repository):
+its root, which is a `Medusa::Repository`:

 ```ruby
 # Get a repository by its ID